SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 What makes a UI map heplful?
 Its primary purpose for making test script management much easier.
 When a locator needs to be edited, there is a central location for easily finding that object, rather than having to search through test script code.
-Also, it allows changing the Identifer in a single place, rather than having to make the change in multiple places within a test script, or for that matter, in multiple test scripts.
+Also, it allows changing the Identifier in a single place, rather than having to make the change in multiple places within a test script, or for that matter, in multiple test scripts.

 To summarize, a UI map has two significant advantages.

 - Using a centralized location for UI objects instead of having them scattered throughout the script.
-This makes script maintanence more efficient.
+This makes script maintenance more efficient.
 - Cryptic HTML Identifiers and names can be given more human-readable names improving the readability of test scripts.